 Legal interests in land are other interests in, or charges over land and which gives someone the right to legally enforce them.
 There are various legal interests in land under the LPA as follows.

-Legal easements, rights or privileges (s.
-1(2)(a))
+Legal easements, rights and privileges

 Charge by way of legal mortgage

 Rights of entry

-This heading includes rights of entry included in leases or annexed to rentcharges.
-It is usual to include in a lease a clause which allows the landlord to recover, or ‘re-enter’ the property should the tenant be in breach of any of his obligations under the lease.
-This right is a legal right in itself under s.1 (2)(e) and is regarded as an interest in land.
+These include rights of entry within leases or annexed to rentcharges.
+It is usual to include in a lease a clause allowing the landlord to recover, or ‘re-enter’ the property should the tenant be in breach of any of his obligations under the lease.
+This right is a legal right under the LPA and is regarded as a legal interest in land.